BarakA89/cloudinary_android/README.md

 The entry point for upload operations is the `MediaManager.get().upload()` call.
 All upload operations are dispatched to a background queue, with a set of fully customizable rules and limits letting you choose when each upload request should actually run.
 Requests are automatically rescheduled to be retried later if a recoverable error is encountered (e.g. network disconnections, timeouts).
+Note: This library relies on Evernote's AndroidJob for background work handling.
+As of their latest version, Android WorkManager is supported as the underlying mechanism.
+When using cloudinary-android version 1.27 and above, this can be activated by adding the following dependency to your `build.gradle`:

+    implementation 'android.arch.work:work-runtime:1.0.0'

 The upload results are dispatched asynchronously using `UploadCallback`.
 Global callbacks can be defined, as well as specific callbacks per request.
 Note: In order to receive global callbacks even when the app is already shut down, or in the background, the `ListenerService` class can be extended and registered in the manifest (see the class for further instructions).